-The Career Development Committee focuses on providing attorneys with information about managing their careers and achieving personal and professional fulfillment.
-The programming it organizes includes informative sessions on general career topics, special gatherings for women and lawyers who are new to in-house practice, as well as sessions to help both active and passive job seekers find the next great in-house job.
-In-house lawyers who are not members of ACC are welcome to participate in the Committee's programs and networking events; the hope is that those in house lawyers will recognize the value of membership and join at a later date.
+The Career Development Committee focuses on providing in-house attorneys with information about managing their careers and achieving personal and professional fulfillment.
+The programming it organizes includes informative sessions on general career topics, special gatherings for lawyers who are new to in-house practice, and events to help both active and passive job seekers find the next great in-house job.

 The leaders of the Career Development Committee are:

 - Cynthia Boyle